bcomnes/node-handbook/README.md

 - The train track diagrams, while correct, literally don't help you think or understand how to write better JS.
 You get as much out of it as a you do completing a maze.
 - The regex stuff might confirm your understanding, but don't try to learn regex from this book.
 - Its discussion on callbacks.
-It doesn't even give a good example.
+It doesn't even give one good example!
+It was written before JS was widely known for its ability to perform cooperative multitasking.

 You will no doubt have questions about some of the suggestions in the book.
 It was written as [ES5](https://es5.github.io) was still not widely available.
 Quite a few of the polyfills noted in the book are actually widely available functions and methods... so double check [MDN](https://developer.mozilla.org/en-US/) to see if its just a built in function now.

-# ...
-[WIP]

-Still pulling together the primordial ooze below.

 # `npm` stuffs